msa1422/KMM-Arch-PetSearch/README.md

 **PetSearch** is an effort to explore and showcase the Kotlin-Multiplatform possibilities.
 In this project, I have tried to implement the best practices of mobile application development that I have learned so far.
-With that said, just like other humans, I make mistakes (sometimes, really stupid).
-I am sure that there are bugs and possibly even code-smell lurking in the code.
-For me, it's all about learning.
+With that said, I would like to quote Aristotle,\n **"The more you know, the more you realize you don't know."**

 ### Android Screenshots